PaulaAlessio/evaluacion-por-competencias/README.md

 - Toggle visibility of rows based on checkboxes.
 - Export filtered data to CSV or PDF formats.

-The JavaScript file is located in the `static/js/` folder and is dynamically linked using Flask’s `url_for()` function.
+The JavaScript file is located in the `static/js/` folder.

 ### Exporting Data to CSV

-You can export filtered student or event data to a CSV file by clicking the **Export to CSV** button after applying your desired filters.
+You can export filtered student or event data to a CSV file by clicking the **Export all to CSV** button after applying your desired filters.

 ### Exporting Data to PDF

-The application also supports exporting event data to a **PDF** file using the **Export to PDF** button.
+The application also supports exporting event data to a **PDF** file using the **Export selected to PDF** button.
 This feature is powered by the **jsPDF** library on the frontend.
+It will export the selected events only.

+### Select/Unselect all
+These two buttons supports selection of all events at once and the opposite, unchecking all checkboxes at once.

 ## Customizing the Application